Tidal disruption of a neutron star near naked singularity: Introduction

-In recent decades, tidal disruption events have been the subject of much research.
-Rees's early theoretical work \cite{Rees:1988} predicted that supermassive black holes would disrupt stars, with a portion of the stellar debris falling back to fuel luminous flares.
+The phenomenon of stellar tidal disruption by massive black holes was first theoretically proposed by Hills (1975) \cite{Hills}, with observational implications later explored by Lacy et al.\ (1982) \cite{Lacy}.
+Rees (1988) summarized these developments and predicted a fallback rate scaling as $\sim t^{-5/2}$ \cite{Rees:1988}.
+This behaviour was subsequently refined by Phinney (1989) \cite{Phinney}, who showed that the post-disruption accretion rate follows the now-standard $\sim t^{-5/3}$ scaling rate.
+Early analytic models of stellar disruption and the formation of bound and unbound debris, in a relativistic framework by Evans and Kochanek \cite{Evans:1989qe}.
+Observational progress in identifying and characterizing tidal disruption events (TDEs) has accelerated significantly in recent years, as summarized in the comprehensive review by Gezari (2021) \cite{Gezari}.
+The relativistic dependence of the debris energy distribution and the resulting mass fallback rate has been analyzed in detail in \cite{Jankovic:2023nyy}.
+In partial disruption scenarios, the mass fallback rate can follow alternative power-law scalings, as demonstrated in relativistic analyses of partial stellar disruption \cite{Coughlin:2019pqk}.
+Large samples of optically, UV-, and X-ray-selected TDEs have been compiled in recent catalogues, including those by Hammerstein et al.\ (2023) \cite{Hammerstein}, Yao et al.\ (2023) \cite{Yao}, and van Velzen et al.\ (2021) \cite{vanVelzen}.
+These events have been discovered primarily through wide-field transient surveys such as the Zwicky Transient Facility (ZTF), the All-Sky Automated Survey for Supernovae (ASAS-SN), the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS), and the Sloan Digital Sky Survey (SDSS), among others.
 Several TDE candidates in the X-ray and UV bands were later confirmed by observational campaigns \cite{Pahari:2024rev,Cocchi:2023mgm}; well-researched examples, like ASASSN-14li, provide comprehensive multi-wavelength data \cite{Holoien:2016}.
 The sample of known TDEs has been greatly increased in recent years by large optical transient surveys (e.g., ZTF, ASAS-SN), which have shown a greater diversity in luminosity, emission features, and timescales \cite{Komossa:2015,Dai:2018}.
 Finding faint and rapidly evolving TDEs, like ASASSN-23bd, further raises the possibility of new subclasses and demonstrates how TDEs can be used to study accretion physics and black hole demographics \cite{Hoogendam:2024tnk, Bhattacharya:2025qps, Wevers:2023ksb, Zhou:2025lzg, Pasham:2022oee, Bhattacharyya:2017tos, Ozel:2016oaf}.\\